GreenIsLess/ChroMapperPlugins/README.md

 ## How to install plugins.
 First download them.

-T
-hen find ChroMapper folder and open it.
+Then find ChroMapper folder and open it.

 Then find the folder called: "Plugins"